-Numerical simulations reveal details of cluster dynamics by tracking individual particles, either as points subject to a local drag law (van der Hoef et al. 2008; Capecelatro & Desjardins 2013), or by resolving the flow around them (Wylie et al. 2003).
+Numerical simulations reveal details of cluster dynamics by tracking individual particles, either as points subject to a local drag law (van der Hoef et al. 2008; Capecelatro & Desjardins 2013), or by resolving the flow around them (Wylie, Koch & Ladd 2003).
 However, real systems can involve more particles than numerical simulations can directly handle.
-For example, a riser of 1 m diameter and 20 m height holding a mere 0.2% solids by volume already contains $\sim 10^{11}$ particles of 70 μ m.

 Treating particles as a continuum allows computation on a larger scale (Agrawal et al. 2001; Fox 2012).
-Yet, a persistent question is whether this can capture cluster formation, particularly when particles cross (Desjardins et al. 2008).
-Therefore, because clusters also form in a granular "gas" of inelastic particles colliding in a vacuum (Hopkins et al.
+Yet, a persistent question is whether this can capture cluster formation, particularly when particles cross (Desjardins, Fox & Villedieu 2008).
+Therefore, because clusters also form in a granular 'gas' of inelastic particles colliding in a vacuum, it is instructive to test, as Mitrano et al. (2014) did, whether hydrodynamic equations are relevant to the particle phase without a fluid.